1.0: Editor overview

 Each Event has its own corresponding triggers, you can't configure these.
 Each Event has its own Action Chain, you can configure these.

-The Init Event
+The Setup Event

 After loading a Page - either by connecting the hardware to a power source or changing a page - the init event runs on the module.
 For example, by default this init event sets the colors on the module.
 After this initialization other events can be triggered.